lbr77/lbr77/AWESOME-STARS.md

 - [sharoue/chinawareblock](https://github.com/sharoue/chinawareblock) - 国产流氓、娱乐软件和不受欢迎的软件屏蔽工具
 - [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.
-- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - Open-source Windows and Office activator featuring HWID, Ohook, KMS38, and Online KMS activation methods, along with advanced troubleshooting.
 - [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An open-source Chinese font derived from Fontworks' Klee One. 一款开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。
 - [voletro/wsa-toolbox](https://github.com/voletro/wsa-toolbox) - A Windows 11 application to easily install and use the Windows Subsystem For Android™ package on your computer.
 - [EdgelessPE/Edgeless](https://github.com/EdgelessPE/Edgeless) - 🏠 The opensource repository of Edgeless PE Project